As I’ve mentioned before, I travel to London somewhat frequently, mostly for business. Within the past few years, I’ve gone:

 Well, I went again this September, for a week-long business trip.
 While London does get less exciting the more I visit it, I still try to do some fun things every time I go.

-I left New York on Friday evening right after work, taking an overnight flight out of JFK.1 This was perhaps a little miserable, given that I had gotten at most three hours of sleep of sleep on Thursday, and I only managed to get a few hours on the flight.
+I left New York on Friday evening right after work, taking an overnight flight out of JFK.1 This was perhaps a little miserable, given that I had gotten at most three hours of sleep on Thursday, and I only managed to get a few hours on the flight.
 So, I landed in London on Saturday morning pretty exhausted and honestly ready to just crash.

 The first order of business was obtaining a SIM card.
 I decided to be adventurous this time and forgo getting one at the airport, instead waiting until I arrived at Liverpool Street on the Elizabeth line.
 The kind station attendant directed me to a WH Smith, where I got a particularly cheap SIM card.
 I then realized that I had a bit of a chicken-and-egg problem on my hands: this particular SIM card was not prepaid; I had to visit the issuer’s website in order to activate it.
 However, I would need Internet access in order to do so—a true pickle indeed!
 Fortunately, my firm’s London office was nearby, so I just badged in to use the wifi.